ISTESRMNCR/CODE-CAMP-2020/content/teams/MATRIX/index.md

 title: MATRIX
 name: "MATRIX"
 github-link: "https://github.com/sarthak290/ShopEasy"
-description: "Hey!
-We are team MATRIX.
-We like unique creations and are determined towards creating a platform to help the people in our country."
+description: "We are team matrix.
+We are a group of 6 growing developers.
+By using our technical experience and coding skills we want to contribute to the aatma-nirbhar mission.
+We wish to help people in this pandemic."
 Team-Quote: ""
 Team_Tech_Stack: "Flutter, Dart, Firebase"
 Application_Type: "Flutter Mobile Application"